 How Action Cable works

 Just to get the feeling of Action Cable in action I built a simple chat app.
 It's login based, has one room to exchange messages, and you can see the users that are online.
-I'm now going to talk about the main parts related with Action Cable.
+I'm now going to talk about the main parts related to Action Cable.

 Server side structure: